PRACTICE

 PEOPLE

-Palmyra Geraki is an architect, educator, writer, and editor.
+Palmyra Geraki (AIA, NCARB, LEED AP BD+C) is a designer, educator, writer, and editor.
 She is the founding principal of PALMYRA and a licensed architect in the United States (IL, NY, and CO) and Greece.

 Palmyra received her B.A. in 'Architecture' and 'Ethics, Politics & Economics' from Yale University and her M.Arch. from the Yale School of Architecture.
 At Yale, she was the recipient of the George Nelson Traveling Fellowship, the President's Public Service Fellowship, and the Curtis Prize.